fmalina/revisions-blocl/activism/inandoutofcrisis.md

 While corporations have become more radical an aggressive, the labour movement has become more cautious and defensive.
 The most important question for the labour movement is to come to grips with those past failures and the need to become as radical as the other side.
-If we don’t develop a vision that fundamentally questions the anti-social logic of capitalism, and build collective capacities that can challenge corporate power, things won’t just stay the same.
+If we don't develop a vision that fundamentally questions the anti-social logic of capitalism, and build collective capacities that can challenge corporate power, things won't just stay the same.
 They are likely to get worse.

 This is why it is so important to raise not merely the regulation of finance but